How to Change Default Font Size in Word?

 - Then click OK to update to default for all new documents.

 Step 4.
 That’s all you need to do.

 Now onward, whenever you open any new word document, it will open as per your desired settings made on the Font Dialog Box.

-Note: You can also change other settings related to font style, effects and fonts affecting by going to “Advanced” Tab, as you may see in the second step of this article.
+Note: You can also change other settings related to font style, effects and fonts affecting by going to Advanced Tab in Step 2 above.